 The goal of adopting a Disciplinary Matrix includes providing a uniform manner of addressing progressive and corrective discipline.
 In addition, the goals of the Matrix are to provide a more effective disciplinary process that supports the achievement of the agency's expectations, to motivate employees toward positive change, and to avoid grievances and retaliation claims.

-The Disciplinary Matrix provides the decision maker with a guideline for disciplinary decisions.
-The Matrix will be used in all sentencing decisions and shall be the basis of all sanctions imposed for both Minor and Major discipline rendered at a Command Conference or Trial Board.
+The Disciplinary Matrix provides the decision maker with a guideline for disciplinary decisions to ensure a fair, equitable and consistent process.
+The Matrix will be used in all sentencing decisions and shall be the basis of all sanctions imposed for both Minor and Major discipline rendered at a Disciplinary Conference or Trial Board.